christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_08.md

 > ❓**Question:** Click to see the answer
 <details>
   <summary>What criteria can you use to assess the quality of your classification?</summary>
-  Compare with known land cover, spectral signature consistency, spatial patterns, and accuracy metrics if reference data are available.
+  Compare with known land cover, spectral signature consistency, spatial patterns and accuracy metrics if reference data are available.
 </details>

 ---